-I love a good story from literature history—and not just a biography—but tales (or series of tales) about writers being eccentric weirdos while not working on their craft.
+I love a good story from literature history.
+There is nothing better than a few tales about writers being eccentric weirdos while not working on their craft.
 Today, I have a a story of two literary titans and their friendly, yet combative, relationship.
-This is a story about a couple of drinking pals and their exploits, and it gets a little weird and a little unfriendly.
+This is a story about a couple of drinking pals and their exploits, and it gets a little weird.
+After all, Ernest Hemingway and F. Scott Fitzgerald were both friends and frenemies.

 How they Met

-During the modernist movement, The Lost Generation (a group of well-known artists who would revolutionize writing, painting, etc.) would get together with Gertrude Stein (who we discussed in a previous post) in Paris, France to kick around ideas and develop what would eventually become the modernist movement and style.
+During the modernist movement, The Lost Generation (a group of well-known artists) would get together with Gertrude Stein (who we discussed in a previous post) in Paris, France to kick around ideas and develop what would eventually become the modernist movement and style.
 Two of these characters included F. Scott Fitzgerald and Ernest Hemingway, and they became chums shortly after Fitzgerald published The Great Gatsby.

 culturetrip.com